xyzemma/cwordle/README.md

-# changman
+# cwordle
-Hangman in C
+CLI-Wordle game in C.
+The code sucks, as it is my first time actually coding something in C.